 Fall-Apart Beer Brisket

-This slow-cooker beef brisket recipe is courtesy of CanolaInfo.
+This delicious, slow-cooker beef brisket recipe is courtesy of CanolaInfo.

 2 tablespoons canola oil - divided use

 Canola oil cooking spray